Yale-EEB723/syllabus/README.md

 genes when you know what they look like.
 - *Ab initio* methods work less well alone in poorly studied species without good existing gene models to server as training datasets.
 Additional evidence, like RNAseq, greatly improves outcome in these projects.

+A detailed guide on how to use MAKER - https://gist.github.com/darencard/bb1001ac1532dd4225b030cf0cd61ce2

 Mapping
 - Mapping is a general task that comes up in many types of genomic analyses.